djwrisley/DHS/_pages/scheduleS26.md

 | 3 Dec | none | National Day Holiday! |

-### Week 14 (8, 10 December) GeoAI In Humanistic and Social Domains
+### Week 14 (8, 10 December)

-**Topic:** This week we will look at some of the newest ways that spatial data is being leveraged for  problem solving in domains such as urban planning, smart cities and geospatial intelligence, in addition to some of the critiques of such methods.
+**Topic:** GeoAI In Humanistic and Social Domains.
+This week we will look at some of the newest ways that spatial data is being leveraged for  problem solving in domains such as urban planning, smart cities and geospatial intelligence, in addition to some of the critiques of such methods.

 | :--- | :--- | :--- |
 | 8 Dec | ["What is Segmentation?"](https://segment-anything.metademolab.com/) ["What is AI Vectorizer"](https://terra-lab.ai/blog/ai-edit-complete-guide) ["More about AI Segmentation of Maps"](https://terra-lab.ai/blog/ai-segmentation-complete-guide) | -hands on with vectorizing aerial images |
 | 10 Dec |  -Risks of AI in geospatial | -Discussion |

-### Week 15 (14 December) - Legislative Day
+### Week 15 (14 December)

-**Topic:** Semester wrap up.
+**Topic:** Legislative Day.
+Semester wrap up.

 | :--- | :--- | :--- |
 | 14 Dec | none | Semester Wrap up |